 Hello Horizons Observatory Supporters!

-A clear sky is forecast for this Friday night (September 1st) so the Horizons Observatory will be open to the public for stargazing from 8:30-10:00 (weather permitting).
-Among the celestial objects we’ll view using the observatory’s 14” Celestron telescope will be the stunning Hercules Star Cluster (M13), the colorful double star Alberio, and, later in the evening, Saturn (a jewel!).
-The observing night will close with the appearance of a large, beautiful waning Moon.
+A clear sky is forecast for this Saturday night (October 5th) so the Horizons Observatory will be open to the public for stargazing from 7:30-9:30 (weather permitting).
+Among the celestial objects we’ll view using the observatory’s 14” Celestron telescope and our new Meade 10” telescope will be the stunning Hercules Star Cluster (M13), the colorful double star Alberio, and, Saturn.
 Dress warmly.
 Please do not bring flashlights since this will reduce our ability to view the sky.
 The Horizons Observatory is located on the campus of The Prosper Valley School at 1071 Pomfret Road, Pomfret, VT.
-We're looking forward to seeing you and your friends on what promises to be a beautiful lat summer night full of stars!
+We're looking forward to seeing you and your friends on what promises to be a beautiful early autumn night full of stars!
 Again, the event will be canceled in the event of cloudy skies.
 Throughout the year, the Horizons Observatory hosts free public stargazing tours using telescopes, binoculars, and naked eye observation.
 To ensure clear skies for these events, a “short notice” (24-36 hours before the event) email is sent out to all those on the Horizons Observatory notification service.
-To be placed on the notification service, simply go to www.horizonsobservatory.org, click on “Blog”, type in your email address in the space provided, and click “Submit”.
+To be placed on the notification service, simply go to www.horizonsobservatory.org click on “Blog”, type in your email address in the space provided, and click “Submit”.
 It’s that easy!
 The Horizons Observatory is located on the grounds of The Prosper Valley School in Pomfret, Vermont.
 Rob Hanson and Scott Griswold, Horizons Observatory Co-Directors

 0 Comments